15 Psychological Thriller Books That Will Keep You Up at Night

 The Psychological Suspense Thriller

 If you get your adrenaline rush from mind games rather than chase scenes, psychological suspense is for you.
 For sheer creepiness and terror, nothing beats The Silence of the Lambs by Thomas Harris (1988).
 More recently, Before I Go to Sleep by S.J.
 Watson (2011) marks the debut of a new master of the psychological sizzler.
 This one’s about a woman who wakes up with total amnesia, then pieces together what happened.
 Warning: Don’t read it alone at night!
-These are the 12 best books you need to read before their movies come out.
+These are the 12 best books you need to read before you watch the movies.

 The Legal Thriller

 Presumed Innocent by Scott Turow (1987) features terrific characters, a deftly executed plot, and fascinating legal insight, making it the definitive legal thriller.
-And for an exciting modern author, don’t miss Defending Jacob by William Landay (2012), in which a District Attorney struggles to prove that his son is innocent of a murder.
-You may not know the many benefits of reading books.
+And for an exciting modern author, don’t miss Defending Jacob by William Landay (2012), in which a District Attorney struggles to prove that his son is innocent of a murder—now a series on Apple TV+ starring Chris Evans.

 The Medical Thriller